MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-how-to-add-a-text-box-control-to-a-form-in-the-authoring-tool.md

 ms.assetid: 7c1fe66a-d9ca-4957-bb76-d5fd7fbcf083
 ---

-# How to Add a Text Box Control to a Form in the Authoring Tool
+# Add a text box control to a form in the Authoring Tool

 >Applies To: System Center 2016 - Service Manager